-Today just over 50 hectares of Chardonnay are planted on the upper slopes of the famous hill, growing on clay-limestone soils that produce wines of exceptional longevity and finesse.
-Nevertheless, Corton-Charlemagne is quite distinct in its structure and flavor from the grand crus of Le Montrachet and Chevalier Montrachet, for example.
+Today just over 50 hectares of Chardonnay are planted on the famous hill’s upper slopes, growing on clay-limestone soils that produce wines of exceptional longevity and finesse.
+Nevertheless, Corton-Charlemagne is quite distinct in its structure and flavor from Le Montrachet and Chevalier Montrachet’s grand crus, for example.
 It is perhaps reminiscent of the best grand cru Chablis: steely, racy, powerful, but slow to reveal its charms.
-The best vintages from the best growers need at least a decade before they come into fruition.
+The best vintages from the best growers need at least a decade before they come to fruition.
 But believe us, they are worth the wait!

 Top Corton-Charlemagne producers:

 - Joseph Faiveley